THE POWER OF RHETORIC

-The explanation is not very clear, but Socrates says that a thing is good just in case it has the proper order and that for human beings the proper order is a certain organization of the soul.
-Socrates does not specify this order in detail.
-The suggestion, though, given the prior argument, is that "reason" (as opposed to "experience") is dominant in the properly ordered soul and that a human being whose soul has this order is "blessed and happy" (μακάριόν τε καὶ εὐδαίμονα).
+Socrates' explanation of this life is not very clear.
+He says that a thing is good just in case it has the proper order and that for human beings the proper order is a certain organization of the soul, but he does not specify this order in detail.
+The suggestion, though, given the earlier discussion in the dialogue, is that "reason" (as opposed to "experience") is dominant in the properly ordered soul and that a human being whose soul has this order is "blessed and happy."

 From the Gorgias to the Republic

-Socrates does not explain how a human being comes to possess the proper "order" (κόσμος) in his soul, whatever exactly this order is, but the suggestion is that once a human being has this order in his soul, he recognizes and chooses what is good in the circumstances he encounters.
+Socrates does not explain how a human being comes to possess the proper "order" (κόσμος) in his soul, whatever exactly this order is, but the suggestion is that once a human being has this order in his soul, he recognizes and acts for the sake of what is good in the circumstances he encounters.
 In a soul with the proper order, "reason" is in control, not "experience."
 In "reason," there is knowledge of what is good and what is bad.
 A human being with this knowledge knows how to live.
-He chooses wisely and thus arranges things in his life so that he is "happy" (εὐδαίμων).
+He acts wisely and thus arranges things in his life so that he is "happy" (εὐδαίμων).

 At this point, then, Plato has supplied some detail but needs to do more to articulate what Socrates had in mind when (as Plato portrays him the early dialogues) he says